-The Master of Health Administration (MHA) program is a comprehensive program that prepares students for administration roles in healthcare organizations.
-Courses are accelerated and offered in eight week formats to expedite completion.
+The Master of Health Administration program is a comprehensive program that prepares students for administration roles in healthcare organizations.
+The program is offered through the School of Health Sciences in the College of Health and Human Sciences.
+Courses are accelerated and offered in eight-week formats to expedite completion.

 - 39 credit hours of the core MHA courses including:

 MHA 510, MHA 511, MHA 520, MHA 531, MHA 536, MHA 551, MHA 555, MHA 556, MHA 566, MHA 575, MHA 580, MHA 582, and MHA 585